ZeroKlu/vscode-workspace-launcher/README.md

 Moreover, I often want to open one that I haven't visited recently, and the recent workspaces selection doesn't help me there at all.

-In the long run, there are a lot of orphans in the VS Code files that store workspace locations, even after I've re-visited the moved ones so that the program is aware of their new locations.
+In the long run, there are a lot of orphans and duplicates in the VS Code pointer files that store workspace locations, even after I've re-visited the moved ones so that the program is aware of their new locations.

 I wanted a quick and easy utility that I could use to launch VS code to any past workspace that still exists (where it claims to be), ignoring the